mctools/simplebuild-dgcode/doc/source/matcookbook.rst

 On this page we provide a small "cookbook" of material strings suitable for many common use cases, in particular as regards materials for neutron detectors and other components at neutron instruments.
-The discussion below assumes that readers have first read with :ref:`the general remarks about material definitions <sbmatdef>`.
+The discussion below assumes that readers have first read :ref:`the general remarks about material definitions <sbmatdef>`.

 .. _sbmatsupportmats: